 Are they the bad guy?
 Not really.
-They’re living with a mental health condition that’s complex and often stigmatized.
+People with symptoms of narcissistic personality are living with a mental health condition that’s complex and often stigmatized.
 Nevertheless, understanding this doesn’t always make it easier for you.

-But learning to identify the games people with narcissistic personality might play — and other frequent behaviors — can help you establish some necessary boundaries.
+But learning to identify the games people with narcissistic personality play — and other frequent narcissistic behaviors — can help you establish some necessary boundaries.

 Someone with this disorder may appear to you as a person with strong self-esteem.
 However, behind an attitude of superiority, there’s often someone who’s vulnerable and might even feel powerless.